ahmetaltunfatih/LEDAW/README.md

 - LEDAW plots finally heat maps for all the LED interaction energy matrices.

 ## How to Run
-- Download ledaw_package directory, example input python files crystal.py and boat.py, and example ORCA output files directory ORCA-OUT into your working directory.
+- Download the ledaw_package directory, the example input Python files (crystal.py and boat.py), and the example ORCA output files directory (ORCA-OUT) into your working directory.
-- Run crystal.py to perform N-body, two-body, and cooperativity HFLD/LED analysis of the interaction of a central monomer of a crsytal with its environment.
+- Run crystal.py to perform N-body, two-body, and cooperativity HFLD/LED analysis of the interaction of a central monomer in a crystal with its environment.
-- Run boat.py to perform additionaly CPS and CBS extrapolations
+- Run boat.py to additionally perform CPS and CBS extrapolations.
-- The generic crystal.py and boat.py can be easily personalzed for the user's use case.
+- The generic crystal.py and boat.py scripts can be easily personalized for your specific use case.
 In addition to the workflow, they contain detailed explanations of all necessary parameters.
-If you do not want to perform some parts of the analyses, the related parts can be commented or removed.
+If you do not wish to perform some parts of the analysis, the related sections can be commented out or removed.

 ## Reference
 - If you use any part of this code, in addition to original LED, CPS, and CBS studies, please cite:
     - https://github.com/ahmetaltunfatih/LEDAW
     - https://chemrxiv.org/engage/chemrxiv/article-details/6698104e01103d79c547414c